dmbarbour/glas/docs/GlasCLI.md

  * **l:ListenerOp** - namespace for TCP listener operations.
   * **create:(port?Port, addr?Addr, as:ListenerRef)** - Create a new ListenerRef.
 Return unit.
 Whether listener is successfully created is observable via 'state' a short while after the request is committed.
    * *port* - indicates which local TCP port to bind.
 If omitted, OS chooses port.
    * *addr* - indicates which local network cards or ethernet interfaces to bind.
-If omitted, attempts to bind all addresses.
+Can be a string or bitstring.
+If omitted, attempts to bind all interfaces.
   * **accept:(from:ListenerRef, as:TcpRef)** - Receive an incoming connection, and bind the new connection to the specified TcpRef.
 This operation will fail if there is no pending connection.
-  * **status:ListenerRef**
+  * **status:ListenerRef** ~ same as file status
-   * *init* - initial status, 'create' not yet processed by OS/runtime.
-   * *live*
-   * *error:Value* - indicates error.
-Value may be a record with ad-hoc fields describing the error, possibly empty.
-  * **info:ListenerRef** - After successful creation of listener, returns `(port:Port, addr:Addr)`.
-Fails if listener is not successfully created.
+  * **info:ListenerRef** - For active listener, returns a list of local `(port:Port, addr:Addr)` pairs for that are being listened on.
+Fails in case of 'init' or 'error' status.
   * **close:ListenerRef** - Release listener reference and associated resources.
   * **ref:list** - returns list of open listener refs
   * **ref:move:(from:ListenerRef, to:ListenerRef)** - reorganize references.
 Cannot move to an open ref.
  * **connect:(dst:(port:Port, addr:Addr), src?(port?Port, addr?Addr), as:TcpRef)** - Create a new connection to a remote TCP port.
 Fails if TcpRef is already in use, otherwise returns unit.
 Whether the connection is successful is observable via 'state' a short while after the request is committed.
 Destination port and address must be specified, but source port and address are usually unspecified and determined dynamically by the OS.
  * **read:(from:TcpRef, count:N)** - read 1 to N bytes, limited by available data, returned as a list.
 Fails if no bytes are available - see 'status' to diagnose error vs. end of input.
  * **write:(to:TcpRef, data:Binary)** - write binary data to the TCP connection.
 The binary is represented by a list of bytes.
+Use 'busy' status for heuristic pushback.
  * **limit:(of:Ref, cap:Count)** - fails if number of bytes pending in the write buffer is greater than Count or if connection is closed, otherwise succeeds returning unit.
 Not necessarily accurate or precise.
 This method is useful for pushback, to limit a writer that is faster than a remote reader.
- * **status:TcpRef**
+ * **status:TcpRef** ~ same as file status
-  * *init* - initial status, 'create' not yet processed by OS/runtime.
-  * *live*
-  * *done* - remote has closed connection, but might still receive/send just a little more.
-  * *error:Value* - indicates error.
-Value may be a record with ad-hoc fields describing the error, possibly empty.
- * **info:TcpRef** - For a successful TCP connection (whether via 'tcp:connect' or 'tcp:listener:accept'), returns `(dst:(port:Port, addr:Addr), src:(port:Port, addr:Addr))`.
-Fails if TCP connection is not successful.
+ * **info:TcpRef** - Returns a `(dst:(port, addr), src:(port, addr))` pair after TCP connection is active.
+May fail in some cases (e.g. 'init' or 'error' status).
  * **close:TcpRef**
  * **ref:list** - returns list of open TCP refs
  * **ref:move:(from:TcpRef, to:TcpRef)** - reorganize TCP refs.
 Fails if 'to' ref is in use.

 * **udp:UdpOp** - namespace for UDP operations.
+UDP messages use `(port, addr, data)` triples, with port and address refering to the remote endpoint.
  * **connect:(port?Port, addr?Addr, as:UdpRef)** - Bind a local UDP port, potentially across multiple ethernet interfaces.
 Fails if UdpRef is already in use, otherwise returns unit.
 Whether binding is successful is observable via 'state' after the request is committed.
 Options:
   * *port* - normally included to determine which port to bind, but may be left to dynamic allocation.
-  * *addr* - indicates which local ethernet interfaces to bind; if unspecified, binds all of them.
+  * *addr* - indicates which local ethernet interfaces to bind; if unspecified, attempts to binds all interfaces.
- * **read:(from:UdpRef)** - returns the next available Message value, consisting of `(port:Port, addr:Addr, data:Binary)`.
-This refers to the remote UDP port and address, and the binary data payload.
-Fails if there is no available message.
+ * **read:(from:UdpRef)** - returns the next available UDP message value.
- * **write(to:UdpRef, data:Message)** - output a message using same `(port, addr, data)` record as messages read.
+ * **write(to:UdpRef, data:Message)** - output a UDP message

+  using same `(port, addr, data)` record as messages read.
 Returns unit.
 Write may fail if the connection is in an error state, and attempting to write to an invalid port or address or oversized packets may result in an error state.
- * **status:UdpRef**
+ * **status:UdpRef** ~ same as file status
-  * *init* - initial status, 'create' not yet processed by OS/runtime.
-  * *live*
-  * *error:Value* - indicates error.
-Value may be a record with ad-hoc fields describing the error, possibly empty.
- * **info:UdpRef** - For a live UDP connection, returns a `(port:Port, addr:Addr)` pair.
-Fails if still initializing, or if there was an error during initialization.
+ * **info:UdpRef** - Returns a list of `(port:Port, addr:Addr)` pairs for the local endpoint.
  * **close:UdpRef** - Return reference to unused state, releasing system resources.
  * **ref:list** - returns list of open UDP refs.
  * **ref:move:(from:UdpRef, to:UdpRef)** - reorganize UDP refs.
 Fails if 'to' ref is in use.

 A port is a fixed-width 16-bit number.
-An addr is a fixed-width 32-bit or 128-bit number (IPv4 or IPv6) or optionally a string such as "www.google.com" or "192.168.1.42" or "2001:db8::2:1".
+An addr is a fixed-width 32-bit or 128-bit bitstring (IPv4 or IPv6) or a text string such as "www.example.com" or "192.168.1.42" or "2001:db8::2:1".
 Later, I might add a dedicated API for DNS lookup, or perhaps for 'raw' Ethernet.

 ## Rejected or Deferred Effects APIs